Castle of Evil

-Castle of Evil is a 1966 American color horror film produced by Earle Lyon, directed by Francis D. Lyon and written by Charles A. Wallace.
+Castle of Evil is a 1966 American horror film directed by Francis D. Lyon and written by Charles A. Wallace.
 It stars Scott Brady, Virginia Mayo, David Brian, Lisa Gaye, Hugh Marlowe and William Thourlby.
-The film was released by World Entertainment Corp. in November 1966 as the first movie on a double bill with the black-and-white British science fiction film Blood Beast from Outer Space (1965).
-Castle of Evil tells the story of a dead scientist who, with the help of his long-time housekeeper and a robot, seeks revenge from beyond the grave on the person who murdered him.
+The film tells the story of a dead scientist who, with the help of his long-time housekeeper and a robot, seeks revenge from beyond the grave on the person who murdered him.

+Castle of Evil was released by World Entertainment Corp. as the first movie on a double bill with the black-and-white British science fiction film Blood Beast from Outer Space (1965).

 Plot

-The undertaker Muchado (Natividad Vacio) has been called to Castle Montego by housekeeper Lupe Tekal d'Esperanza (Shelley Morrison) because of the death of her employer, the reclusive scientist Kovic (Thourlby).
-But Muchado had discovered that Kovic wasn't quite dead yet.
+The undertaker Muchado has been called to Castle Montego by housekeeper Lupe Tekal d'Esperanza because of the death of her employer, the reclusive scientist Kovic.
+But Muchado had discovered that Kovic was not quite dead yet.
 He prepared the body anyway and now demands twice his usual fee.
 Lupe pays him, poisons him and disposes of his body in a disintegrator chamber in the castle's secret laboratory.

-A boat arrives at the castle, on an island near Nassau, with six people: Matt Granger (Brady), Sable (Mayo), Robert Hawley (Brian), Carrol (Gaye), Doc Corozal (Marlowe) and Tunki (Ernest Sarracino).
+A boat arrives at the castle, on an island near Nassau, with six people: Matt Granger, Sable, Robert Hawley, Carrol, Doc Corozal and Tunki.
 Kovic had offended each of them and wants to make amends.
 Lupe announces to their surprise that Kovic is dead.
 His body is in an open coffin; his face horribly disfigured from a lab accident.
 She tells them Kovic wanted to leave his estate to them, but as she reads the preamble to his will in a séance-like ceremony, Kovic's face appears and tells them that one of them has murdered him.
 They are to find the murderer, whose portion of the estate will be split between the remaining five.
 Each portion is more than $400,000.

 Kovic made his fortune controlling silver mines that belonged to the island's natives, of whom Tunki is one.
 Doc, also a native, went to the US to be educated and has therefore left behind the voodoo superstitions Tunki still believes in.
 Tunki plans to "restore to my people" the mines now that Kovic is dead.
 Kovic had stolen the mines to "rise above the stigma of his father's insanity" and was a "borderline case" of criminal insanity himself, Matt says.